bicici/ParFDAWMT14/README.md

 LICENSE:
-CNGL License for Open Data allowing use for research and academic purposes.
+DCU License for Open Data allowing use for research and academic purposes.